AlexChapin/EDDFrequencyControl/README.md

 2 -> Invalid Flags Passed

-3 -> Tried to Run Configs.py

-4 -> Tried to Set PWM Pin on Servo to an Invalid Pin Number
+3 -> Tried to Set PWM Pin on Servo to an Invalid Pin Number

-5 -> Preset Frequency Set Incorrectly
+4 -> Preset Frequency Set Incorrectly

-6 -> Preset Frequency Set To Non-Numerical Value
+5 -> Preset Frequency Set To Non-Numerical Value

-7 -> Preset Amplitude Set Incorrectly
+6 -> Preset Amplitude Set Incorrectly

-8 -> Preset Amplitude Set To Non-Numerical Value
+7 -> Preset Amplitude Set To Non-Numerical Value

 ## Raspberry Pi Audio Issues
 If a crackling sound is present in the audio stream when running on a raspberry pi modify the line